perez987/macOS-12-13-on-Z390-with-OpenCore/README.md

 ### SMBIOS

-SMBIOS model that works best on my systems is iMac19,1.
-This Mac model requires:
+iMac19,1 SMBIOS requires:

 - AMD dGPU as main card
 - Intel 630 iGPU enabled in BIOS
 - iGPU code for headless mode in config.plist.

-iMacPro1,1 or MacPro7,1 SMBIOS can be set if desired.
-They work also very well.
-This SMBIOS require:
+iMacPro1,1 or MacPro7,1 SMBIOS require:

 - AMD dGPU as main card
-- Intel 630 iGPU disabled in BIOS (as this Mac models lack integrated GPU, they have only AMD GPU)
+- Intel 630 iGPU disabled in BIOS (this Mac models lack integrated GPU, they have only AMD GPU)
 - RestrictEvents.kext to avoid RAM misconfiguration warnings (only MacPro7,1)
 - CPUFriend.kext: not mandatory but in my opinion it improves CPU Power Management (only MacPro1,1).